mabe-at/piwik-custom-variables-visualization/README.md

 # piwik-custom-variables-visualization
 Visualize Piwik custom variables

-Use link to JSON-Export of your custom variables or insert suitable parameters.
+Use link to JSON-Export of your custom variables or enter appropriate parameters.

 ## Used modules/software
 * Font Awesome, probably an overkill, as it is only used for one icon ;) (http://fortawesome.github.io/Font-Awesome/)